Inland rainforest

+Ecology and caribou forage

+The inland rainforest of interior British Columbia is a snow-laden mountain rainforest where deep winter snowpacks and old-growth conifer canopies foster exceptional loads of epiphytic "hair" lichens (mainly Bryoria and Alectoria).
+Those lichens underpin the winter ecology of deep-snow mountain caribou, which spend roughly five to six months feeding almost exclusively on them from the snow surface.
+Synthesis of canopy studies shows that stand-level lichen "hyperabundance" is largely confined to forests older than about 120–150 years, because the branch architecture, ventilation and stability needed for heavy loads develop late in succession.
+Industrial logging has fragmented this biome and depressed canopy-lichen loads; the rainforest now functions as the caribou's remaining stronghold, so conservation hinges on maintaining large, connected tracts of unmanaged old growth across elevations, as short-rotation and partial-cut systems do not recreate equivalent forage conditions.

 Climate change effects

 The Interior Cedar Hemlock (ICH) zone is of particular significance with respect to climate change.
 Climatic warming projections suggest that by mid-century or soon afterwards, this location may be at the southerly extent of the ICH.
 The ICH zone will also have spread throughout much of the Prince George area and farther north.
 The Rocky Mountain Trench east of Prince George therefore offers the last best chance to preserve some of the rare 'Tier-1' ICH sites.